-Since 1999, an election for the Senedd (formerly known as the National Assembly for Wales) has taken place in May every five years.
-The next Senedd Election is taking place on Thursday May 7, 2026.
+Since 1999, elections for the Senedd (previously the National Assembly for Wales) have taken place every five years in May.
+The next Senedd Election is scheduled for Thursday, May 7, 2026.

-A special steering group has been established to take the manifesto work forward.
-Included in this group are members from the BASW Cymru National Standing Committee, a local authority consultant social worker, two staff members from BASW Cymru (qualified social workers), plus a further staff member from BASW Cymru (non-social worker), who coordinates the group and its work.
-BASW Cymru has also extended an open invitation for other members to contribute to this work.
-In addition, an important part of the manifesto’s development was undertaken at BASW Cymru’s annual conference in March 2025.
-A final draft manifesto will be presented to the whole BASW Cymru manifesto for a period of consultation.
+A dedicated steering group has been formed to take the manifesto work forward, comprising members from the BASW Cymru National Standing Committee, a local authority consultant social worker, two BASW Cymru staff members, who are qualified social workers, and one non-social worker BASW Cymru staff member who coordinates the group's work.
+BASW Cymru has also invited other members to contribute.
+A key part of the manifesto’s development took place at BASW Cymru’s annual conference in March 2025 in Cardiff.

-The 2026 Senedd Election will include the largest amount of change since devolution in Wales began, including:
+The 2026 Senedd Election will mark the most significant changes since devolution in Wales began, including:

-- Each of the 96 MSs will be elected through the proportional representation system, with six MSs being elected into one of 16 newly created constituencies, which are:
+- All 96 MSs will be elected via a proportional representation system, with six MSs representing each of the 16 newly established constituencies, which are:

 - Bangor Aberconwy Ynys Môn